sinaghassemi/EnronSpamDetection/README.md

 # Spam Detection over Enron-Spam dataset

 The repository contains the codes addressing spam detection over [Enron-Spam](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) dataset.
-First, dataset, pre-processing, methodology, and results are described, then, more details about implementation and the provided codes are given.
+In the following, dataset, pre-processing, classification methodology, and the results are provided, in the next part, implementation details along with the provided codes are described.

-# 1. Dataset,pre-processing classifiacation methods
+# 1. Dataset

-## 1.1 Dataset

 Enron-Spam dataset includes non-spam (ham) messages from six Enron employees who had large mailboxes, and also it includes spam messages from four different sources namely: the SpamAssassin corpus, the Honeypot project, the spam collection of Bruce Guenter, and spam collected by the authors of the [paper](http://www2.aueb.gr/users/ion/docs/ceas2006_paper.pdf).

-# 1.2 Pre-processing
+# 2. Pre-processing

-In this project, I use spam and ham E-mails in their raw format thus it is required to apply several pre-processing methods over the raw data to prepare it for feature extraction to obtain the features which will be used as input to the classifier.
-Here, the main goal is to remove the redundant data that may increase our vocabulary size and also prepare a reliable dataset for measuring classifier performance and generalization.
+In this project, spam and ham E-mails in their raw format are used, so it is required to apply several pre-processing methods over the raw data to prepare it for features selection stage where the input features to the classifier are extracted from pre-processed data.
+Here, the main goal is to remove the redundant data that may increase our vocabulary size.
+Moreover, pre-processing should assure that the classification performance is not limited to this dataset and it can be generalized to real-world applications.

 The preprocessing can be summarized in the following list: